 (b) shall be issued by an approved company.

-(3) In subsection (2) “approved company” means a company approved by the Director if the contract of insurance is lodged under paragraph (a) of subsection (1), or if it is lodged as referred to in paragraph (b) of that subsection, by a person acceptable to the Director under that paragraph, and includes a company so approved that is acting for or on behalf of a pool of companies, notwithstanding that all or any of the companies in that pool are not so approved.
+(3) In subsection (2) approved company means a company approved by the Director if the contract of insurance is lodged under paragraph (a) of subsection (1), or if it is lodged as referred to in paragraph (b) of that subsection, by a person acceptable to the Director under that paragraph, and includes a company so approved that is acting for or on behalf of a pool of companies, notwithstanding that all or any of the companies in that pool are not so approved.

 (4) The contract of insurance may contain such conditions, warranties and exclusions as are approved by the Director or by a person acceptable to the Director under subsection (1)(b), as the case requires.